YilingQiao/DMRF/README.md

 ### Infinite mirror room
+Let's go one step further and add more objects into the scene.
+Now the ray can bounce multiple times inside a mirror room.
 Since the scene is complex, we choose not to render it in the gui.
 Images will be saved to `./render_output/garden_mirror/`

 ```